malm0d/RareSkills-ZK-Book/module2/01-bilinear-pairings/01_bilinearpairings.md

 $$

 - Since $G_T$'s order must divide both $r_1$ and $r_2$ (to avoid contradictions), the only solution is $e(G_1, G_2)^{35} = 1$.
 This forces $e(G_1,G_2) = 1$ for all $G_1$ and $G_2$, thus making the bilinear pairing degenerate (useless for cryptography).
-    - This is connected to Lagrange's Theorem: The order of any element in a group must divide the order of the group.
+    - This is connected to Lagrange's Theorem: The order of any subgroup (and consequently, the order of any element) of a finite group must divide the order of the group.
         - Since $e(G_1, G_2) \in G_T$, its order must divide both $r_1 = 5$ and $r_2 = 7$.
         - The only common divisor is 1, so $e(G_1,G_2)$ must have $r = 1$.